This article is about removing and installing bicycle pedals. If you’re

 to grip.
 If you dont see any flats, your pedal probably requires

-an Allen wrench, in which case, the hole for the tool will be in the end
+an Allen wrench, in which case, the hole for the tool will be in the

-of the pedal axle, on the inside of the crankarm.
+end of the pedal axle, on the inside of the crankarm.

-tip: If your bike has more than one chainring, before trying to loosen
+tip: If your bike has more than one chainring, before trying to

-sharp and also quite greasy.
+are typically extremely sharp and also quite greasy.

-3 secrets to easy pedal removal:
+are 3 secrets to easy pedal removal:

-1. Turn the wrench the right way (to loosen the
+1. Turn the wrench the right way (to loosen

 2. Position the wrench alongside the crankarm